Sanborn-Young/MP3ToTXT/README.md

 # 7. Turn it on

 .\MP3ToTXT\Scripts\Activate.ps1

+# 8. Check to verify that you are running Python 3.11.0

+python --version
 ```

-Now install all dependancies as per the Installed_Packages.txt file
+Now install all dependancies as per the Installed_Packages.txt file in the virtual environment.

 Run the program